willstepp/writings/hunger/hunger-notes.md

+A calm within.
+Not happiness in some outward display of emotion.
+Contentment.
+The purity of placing one foot in front of the other, in meaningful repitition, in movement towards some object.
+He felt the abstraction of it, the universal thing in what he did.
+If he focused on the mountains he appeared to make no progress at all.
+But if he focused on his more immediate surroundings it was different.
+The hill that was so far away that morning was now a barely visible when he looked back, miles behind him now.
+Even more rapid passed the tall grass at his feet.

+On the plains he experiences the nothingness.
+Turns his back on the mountains.
+Runs out of pemmican.
+No living things.
+No animals.
+No insects.
+No life at all.
+Strips his shirt in order to repair up his shoes, fallen apart.
+Sun on his back blistering skin.
+No fish.

 Use converge, diverge to talk about the two paths.

 Use 'his voice' instead of words, might make it less annoying